Sikhism: Sikh sects

 Sikh sects are sub-traditions within Sikhism that believe in an alternate lineage of gurus, or have a different interpretation of the Sikh scriptures, or believe in following a living guru, or hold other concepts that differ from the orthodox Khalsa Sikhs.
 The major historic sects of Sikhism have included Udasi, Nirmala, Nanakpanthi, Khalsa, Sahajdhari, Namdhari Kuka, Nirankari, and Sarvaria.

-Sikhs originally had only 5 orders, or sampradas (not to be confused as deviant sects).
+Sikhs originally had only five orders, or sampradas (not to be confused as deviant sects).
 These include:

-Nihangs - the Sikh Panth's warriors or armed troops.
+Nihangs – the Sikh Panth's warriors or armed troops.
 There are two main groups within this order: Buddha Dal, or the army of veterans, and Tarna Dal, or the army of youth.
 There are other smaller sub-orders connected to these two.
 The president of Buddha Dal, previously always served as the president of the Akaal Takht, which has jurisdiction over all things pertaining to the Akaali Nihang order.
-Theoretically, the religion is the property of Baba Fateh Singh, Sahibzada (son) of the tenth Guru.

-Nirmalas - scholars.
+Nirmalas – scholars.
 Composed texts as well as traditionally studying a wide range of Indian and some non-Indian literature.
 They converse with other Dharmik pathways as well.
-The 10th Guru also institutionalized them.
-Bhai Daya Singh Ji Samparda and Bhai Dharam Singh Ji Samparda, two of the Panj Pyare or cherished ones of the 10th Guru, founded two Nirmala orders.
-There are further sub-orders with these two orders.
+The tenth guru also institutionalised them.
+Bhai Daya Singh Ji Samparda and Bhai Dharam Singh Ji Samparda, two of the Panj Pyare or cherished ones of the tenth guru, founded two Nirmala orders.

-Udasis - an ascetic group that historically looked after Gurdwaras and carried out missionary activity.
+Udasis – an ascetic group that historically looked after Gurdwaras and carried out missionary activity.
 Although not promoting it to others, certain of their practices depart from the majority of Sikh beliefs.
-Baba Sri Chand, the eldest Sahibzada (son) of the first Guru, Guru Nanak Dev, founded the order.
+Baba Sri Chand, the eldest Sahibzada (son) of the first guru, Guru Nanak Dev, founded the order.
 Their Gurdev is Baba Sri Chand.

-Sevapanthis - philanthropists who engage in charitable work/seva, or selfless service, without expecting payment.
+Sevapanthis – philanthropists who engage in charitable work/seva, or selfless service, without expecting payment.
 They also work on academic projects.
-Bhai Kahnaiya, a Sikh of the 9th & 10th Guru, served as the first head of the order and is renowned for his wartime medical assistance to wounded enemy soldiers.
+Bhai Kahnaiya, a Sikh of the ninth and tenth guru, served as the first head of the order and is renowned for his wartime medical assistance to wounded enemy soldiers.
 Very few of them exist today.
-The environment in which they lived and interacted with was a predominately Muslim.
+The environment in which they lived and with which they interacted was a predominantly Muslim one.